Definition, Tasks and Useful Tools

 • Troubleshooting and adaptation

-Detailed planning and coordination: Production control takes broader production plans and translates them into sequences of manufacturing steps, including timing and the allocation of machines, materials, and the right personnel.
+Production control takes broader production plans and translates them into sequences of manufacturing steps, including timing and the allocation of machines, materials, and the right personnel.

-Process monitoring and control: Effective production control systems are able to continuously gather and analyze data from the shop floor.
+Effective production control systems are able to continuously gather and analyze data from the shop floor.
 This real-time monitoring allows companies to track progress, recognize potential bottlenecks, and identify any deviations from the plan.
 This lets a control team make proactive adjustments to optimize the output and prevent various issues from occuring.

-Troubleshooting and adaptation: When unexpected issues arise (machine breakdowns, material delays, quality problems, …) the production control team makes adjustments in order to minimize disruption and keep the overall manufacturing process on track.
+When unexpected issues arise (machine breakdowns, material delays, quality problems, …) the production control team makes adjustments in order to minimize disruption and keep the overall manufacturing process on track.
 This can include changes to the previously defined schedules, allocations etc.

 Production control teams often work with specific metrics or KPIs that measure aspects such as equipment performance or product quality.
 You can find an overview here: Important metrics and KPIs for production